ahmadrezaM97/notes/notes/Fleeting Notes/housinganywhere.md

 questions
 1. tell me about yourself
 	1. Well, I am ahmadreza, I'm 25
-	2. I've been working as a backend software engineer for like 3 years
+	2. I've been working as a backend software engineer for like 3 years in Divar ( divar is largest classfied ads in iran, we have 40 milion active user, and like 5k listring view)
 	3. I worked in two different teams ( a product team and then infrastructure team)
 		1. first I was in car selling vertical and our responsibility was working on people who want sell and buy cars
 		2. I developed  lots of features with python and __Golang__ on __kuberntes__ infrastructure